 The problem with copying

-So far Pim and Joost have visited over 150 companies on their bucket list of companies deemed to have progressive workplaces and they’ve encountered great examples and bad examples.
+So far Pim and Joost have visited over 150 organisations on their bucket list of companies deemed to have progressive workplaces and they’ve encountered great examples and bad examples.

 Pim says the problem of implementing a copied method when you don’t understand the essence of it is like playing Chinese whispers – the game you played in nursery, where one person tells something to the person sitting next to them and then everybody tries to repeat it to the person sitting next to them.
 And at the end of the line, you have a completely different story.